bruceoutdoors/Intro-Design-Patterns-Cpp-Qt5/README.md

 Contribute
 -----------

-I've yet gone through the entire book so the port is not complete yet.
-If you're ahead of me or you have have linux/mac compatible patches or you think I could have done better, you could send me pull requests or something like that to suggest changes.
+<del> I've yet gone through the entire book so the port is not complete yet. </del> If you're ahead of me or you have have linux/mac compatible patches or you think I could have done better, you could send me pull requests or something like that to suggest changes.
 Don't let noobness bother you - I'd really love to hear from you! (:

 You can also upload answers to the exercises if you want(I'll take them with open arms!! :D)